Anechaev06/NeoWallet/README.md

-# Flutter Wallet App
+# NeoWallet
-**Welcome to the Flutter Wallet App repository!
-This mobile application is built using the Flutter framework and serves as a digital wallet solution for managing your finances on the go.
+**NeoWallet is built using the Flutter framework and serves as a digital wallet solution for managing your finances on the go.
 With this app, you can securely store your payment methods, track transactions, and perform various financial activities effortlessly.**

 ## Features
 - Secure Login: Safely access your wallet with biometric authentication or a secure PIN code.